-New bloggers believe that their images are the last thing to take care of because they see no difference in their browsers.
-They browse thousands of pictures in popular websites without knowing that these pictures are compressed to serve their millions of visitors.
+New bloggers believe that their images are the last thing to care about because they see no difference in their browsers.
+They browse thousands of pictures on popular websites without knowing that these pictures are compressed to serve their millions of visitors.

 You should know that, even, if you use a service from fast web hosting servers, you still need to optimize your images.
 Fast loading time will lose its value if you have large and not compressed images.